gkxiao/a3fe-gromacs-issue/README.md

         -DCUDA_TOOLKIT_ROOT_DIR=/usr/local/cuda-12.6 \
         -DCMAKE_BUILD_TYPE=Release
 ```
-- Fix system_prep.py
-Replace a3fe/run/system_prep.py with the same-named file from the attachment.
+- Replace a3fe/run/system_prep.py with the same-named file from the attachment.